durrantlab/webina/README.md

 Parameters" tab.
 This tab includes several subsections that are useful for setting up a Webina run.

-__Input PDBQT Files.__ The "Input PDBQT Files" subsection allows the user to select their receptor and ligand files.
+__Input PDBQT Files.__ The "Input (PDBQT) Files" subsection allows the user to select their receptor and ligand files.
 As is the case with command-line Vina, these files must be in the PDBQT format.
 The user can also optionally specify a known-pose PDB or PDBQT ligand file.
 This file includes the ligand in its experimentally determined, correct bound pose (e.g., per X-ray crystallography or NMR).
 The known-pose file plays no role in the docking calculation; rather, it serves as a positive-control reference for evaluating Webina-predicted ligand poses.
+In our experience, it is often helpful to first benchmark Webina (or Vina) against a known ligand before using the program to evaluate compounds with unknown poses and binding affinities.

+The "Input (PDBQT) Files" subsection also includes several options to simplify the process of preparing/testing protein/ligand input files.

-Some users may wish to test Webina without having to provide their own input files.
-The optional "Use Example Files" button automatically loads in example receptor, ligand, and known-pose files.
+* If users wish only to test Webina without having to provide their own files, they can click the "Use Example Files" button to automatically load example receptor, ligand, and known-pose files.
+* If users specify receptor/ligand input files that are not in the required PDBQT format, the Webina web app will optionally attempt to convert them to PDBQT using the PDBQTConvert app.
+Interactions between the Webina and PDBQTConvert apps occur at "arm's length" via an iframe.
+* If users' receptor files include non-protein residues that might interfere with docking (e.g., a co-crystallized ligand), they can remove all non-protein atoms.
+* If users do not have a ligand file, they can use a web-based 2D molecular editor to draw their ligand by hand.
+PDBQTConvert then converts that 2D ligand representation to a 3D PDBQT file for docking.

 __Docking Box.__ The "Docking Box" subsection allows users to specify the region of the receptor where Webina should attempt to pose the ligand.
 This